Go to any gathering of product managers in 2020 (real or virtual), and you will probably encounter someone talking about Segment.

 This allows you to use your end destination tools to get a more nuanced view as you can look at users in terms of logical user groups, rather than as a generic whole.
-You can also set up universal segments across your product team, which can complement other segments used by individual teams, such as marketing and What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…..
+You can also set up universal segments across your product team, which can complement other segments used by individual teams, such as marketing and user onboarding.

 Who Should Use Segment

 Segment is ideal for product teams that are using a variety of different, individual tools to crunch and utilize their data, but who also want to ensure that the data everyone is looking at is consistent and interconnected, and want to be able to step back and look at the bigger picture.